Why Should We Be Unpredictable?

 Recommendation algorithms don't solve this problem.
 They circumvent it.
 Instead of trying to predict the subject as a whole, they reduce the scope of prediction to the only level where it remains viable: the immediate present.

 This shift completely changes the nature of the system.
-The unit of analysis is no longer the person as a trajectory, but the specific decision: a click, a pause, a scroll, a repeat.
+The unit of analysis is no longer the person as a trajectory but the specific decision: a click, a pause, a scroll, a repeat.
 Each of these actions does not require a complete theory of the subject to be anticipated.
 It is enough to observe what has just happened.

 In that sense, the algorithm does not build a stable model of the user.
 It continuously adjusts to them.
 It observes an action, modifies the environment, observes again.
-It doesn't need to know where the user is going; it just needs to increase the probability that they will continue.
+It doesn’t need to know where the user is going; it merely needs to increase the probability that they will continue.

-In contrast, at short scales, what appears most clearly are much more basic regularities: attention to novelty, repetition of recent patterns, sensitivity to small variations.
+On the other hand, on short scales, what appears most clearly are much more basic regularities: attention to novelty, repetition of recent patterns, sensitivity to small variations.
 It is not necessary to understand the subject to operate on these dynamics.
 It is enough to detect how they respond.

 That is why, although algorithms do not explicitly model biology or deep psychology, they end up operating at that level.
 Not because it is truer, but because it is more predictable.